Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Case Studies

 \subsection{Asymptotic behavior and biased estimation}

-Now we focus only on the heuristic method to analyze how the estimates behave with respect to the dataset size variation.
+Now we focus only on the heuristic method to analyze how the estimates behave with respect to the variation in dataset size.
 We will see that they actually converge in our experiments.
-Moreover, we empirically show through out-of-sample studies that using the closed-loop model is strictly better than the open-loop one provided we have a reasonable dataset size in the training step.
+Moreover, we empirically show through out-of-sample studies that using the closed-loop model is strictly better than the open-loop one, provided we have a reasonable dataset size in the training step.
 It will be possible to see that a method with too many parameters might overfit the model for reduced dataset sizes and not generalize well enough.
+We use a Dell Notebook (Intel i7 8th Gen with 4 cores at 1.99Ghz, 16Gb RAM).
 From now on, we will use the following nomenclature and color code to refer to the different models: \begin{itemize} \item LS-Ex (red): This is the benchmark model representing the classical open-loop approach.
-It uses LS to estimate demand and an exogenous reserve requirement. \item LS-Opt (blue): This is a partially optimized model, where least squares are used to estimate demand and only reserves requirements are optimized. \item Opt-Ex (yellow): This is also a partially optimized model, where demand is optimized whereas reserves requirements are still exogenously defined.
+It uses LS to estimate demand and an exogenous reserve requirement. \item LS-Opt (blue): This is a partially optimized model, where least squares are used to estimate demand and only reserve requirements are optimized with the application-driven framework. \item Opt-Ex (yellow): This is also a partially optimized model, where demand is optimized, whereas reserve requirements are still exogenously defined.
 This model is not particularly meaningful in practice.
-We show it in some studies, mostly for completeness. \item Opt-Opt (green): This is the fully optimized model, where both demand forecast and reserve requirements are jointly optimized. \end{itemize}
+We show it in some studies for completeness. \item Opt-Opt (green): This is the fully optimized model, where both demand forecast and reserve requirements are jointly optimized. \end{itemize}

+Both (closed-loop) methods LS-Opt and Opt-Opt are novel contributions proposed in this work, to be contrasted with the benchmark (open-loop) method, LS-Ex.
 For didactic purposes, in all cases tested in this section, up and down reserve requirements were defined as +/- $1.96$ standard deviations, respectively, of the estimated residuals from the LS demand forecast.
 Note, however, that other exogenous \emph{ad hoc} rule could be used \citep{NRELguidelines}.